Alyona Shchennikova: Early life

-Senior
+Elite gymnastics career

 2017

 Shchennikova turned senior in 2017 and was added to the Senior National Team.
 She competed at the City of Jesolo Trophy where the USA placed first.
 She also placed eighth in the All-Around.
 In July, Shchennikova competed at the U.S. Classic where she placed first in the All-Around and second on Uneven Bars behind Ragan Smith.
 In August she competed at the National Championships where she placed eighth in the All-Around.

 2018

 Shchennikova competed at the City of Jesolo Trophy as an individual due to the US not fielding a team.
 She placed fourth in the uneven bars.
 In the summer she competed at the American Classic where she placed third on uneven bars.
 She later competed at the U.S. Classic where she placed fifth in the All-Around and second on uneven bars behind Riley McCusker.
 In August Shchennikova competed at the National Championships.
 She placed ninth in the all-around and fifth on the uneven bars behind Simone Biles, McCusker, Morgan Hurd, and Trinity Thomas.
 She was later named as the alternate to the 2018 Pan American Gymnastics Championships.

 In October Shchennikova participated in the Worlds Team Selection Camp.
 During the competition she placed third on uneven bars behind McCusker and Biles, eighth on balance beam, and ninth in the all-around, on vault, and on floor exercise.

 In December Shchennikova competed at the Voronin Cup in Moscow.
 She placed first in the all-around and on uneven bars and placed second on balance beam behind Maria Kharenkova.